apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Hamas says it rejects new Israeli conditions in Gaza ceasefire talks**
+**Ukraine has captured scores of Russian soldiers in Kursk offensive, videos show**

-You can read more about it [here](https://news.google.com/rss/articles/CBMiuwFBVV95cUxObXhfVkVuZWdDWkFZTnp6ai1WSGdqeVJNTWRvZllRa2czejRsNXNHQ254Y05HM3RmaFJGelJBd3BHTVg0UG1oWEs5QlhhZ0R3WHhxUG9IdlBKVDFCZFNNZENlaEtOQzU2LWxfeUs5UlRPWUhtS2tSNU83RXFtNGdxeUN2M3dwM3N5WVo3TER6UW42VkJvdDduRGtnOFR6ZVVLdzljY29IeXNmS3A1NlY0UEU4Q0hBQ21ZR2NB?oc=5).
+You can read more about it [here](https://news.google.com/rss/articles/CBMijwFBVV95cUxNdFBZUDkxS1BJVjZsZGJjajFydl9HRWM3NjlBQU9UQ1M2LW5LeVp3aFVNRHNIdW44MDFnajF1a3hwanQ5ZW0zZDdkZlQxazE3WEVfTGhaSGswX1R1ZUtjNlJoVGQyLUZORm93Snk5cEV0MGh4STE0aC1XbG9GNUJhaHZpWmY5ZUMyajRnejg2Yw?oc=5).

 ## Requirements
 - Python 3.8